freeCodeCamp/i18n-curriculum/curriculum/challenges/german/01-responsive-web-design/basic-css/override-class-declarations-by-styling-id-attributes.md

 # --description--

-Wir haben gerade bewiesen, dass Browser CSS von oben nach unten in der Reihenfolge ihrer Deklaration lesen.
-Das bedeutet, dass im Falle eines Konflikts der Browser die letzte CSS-Deklaration verwenden wird.
-Beachte, dass selbst wenn wir in den Klassen unseres `h1`-Elements `blue-text` vor `pink-text` gesetzt hätten, würde es immer noch auf die Reihenfolge der Deklaration achten und nicht auf die Reihenfolge ihrer Verwendung!
+We just proved that browsers read CSS from top to bottom in order of their declaration.
+That means that, in the event of a conflict, the browser will use whichever CSS declaration came last.
+Notice that if we even had put `blue-text` before `pink-text` in our `h1` element's classes, it would still look at the declaration order and not the order of their use!

 Aber wir sind noch nicht fertig.
-Es gibt andere Möglichkeiten, um CSS zu überschreiben.
+Es gibt noch weitere Möglichkeiten, um CSS zu überschreiben.
 Erinnerst du dich an die ID-Attribute?

 Lass uns deine Klassen `pink-text` und `blue-text` überschreiben und dein `h1`-Element orange färben, indem wir dem `h1`-Element eine ID geben und dann diese ID stylen.